Web Loom logo

 }

 Local React state (email, password, errorMessage) manages the form inputs — that's correct, it's transient UI state.
-The ViewModel command handles the async work and updates the shared isAuthenticated$ / isLoading$ observables that flow through AuthProvider to any component in the tree.
+The ViewModel command handles the async work and updates the shared isAuthenticated$ / isLoading$ signals that flow through AuthProvider to any component in the tree.

 CompositeCommand: Orchestrating Multiple Operations